 Ramping up your sales and marketing is not enough to sustain growth.
 Today, the best companies are growing through customer success.

 Kia’s got a fantastic perspective on “how do we accelerate and grow our existing customer relationships,” which is something that many companies don’t focus on nearly enough.

 Can you tell us a little bit more about your background?

-I guess I’ve built every post-sales function and always the common denominator has been how the organizations I led get customers to adopt software so that they are using it and get value out of it.
-Moreover, therefore, translate into loyal customers that can translate into additional revenue at some point in time.
+I guess I’ve built every post-sales function, and always the common denominator has been how the organizations I led get customers to adopt software so that they are using it and get value out of it.
+Moreover, it translates into loyal customers that can translate into additional revenue at some point in time.

-I had to do that with a finite, limited amount of budget and resource, and so I always try to figure out how to drive that adoption equation while doing what I could or what I had available to me and use that most efficiently, if possible, to do it.
+I had to do that with a finite, limited amount of budget and resources.
+So I always try to figure out how to drive that adoption equation while doing what I could or what I had available to me and use that most efficiently, if possible, to do it.

 What’s the most significant trend affecting your work?

 Kia: Great question.
-I’m going have to say disruption.
-I think with all the changes happening out there to businesses, with technology and data and information we have, and artificial intelligence, and just the way the world is changing, it’s changing how we operate.
+I’m going to have to say disruption.
+With all the changes happening out there to businesses, with technology and data and information we have, and artificial intelligence, and just the way the world is changing, it’s changing how we operate.